 Camping gear (hauling Coleman Wheeled cooler)

-Welcome to 2022, where hands-free illumination for camping is a must.
+Welcome to 2024, where hands-free illumination for camping is a must.
 Luckily, headlamps in general are not too expensive—most mid-range models hover right around $40.
-For true budget shoppers, the Petzl Tikkina Headlamp stands out with a $20 price tag but a solid build from a highly reputable manufacturer.
-It’s easy to use and has a max lumen output of 250, which is more than enough for setting up camp or cooking dinner.
-We wish the Tikkina had a red-light option (this comes in handy around camp when you need softer light) and we do like how many modern headlamps recharge via USB (the Tikkina uses AAA batteries).
-Still, you'll be hard-pressed to find a higher quality headlamp at this price.
-For more of our top picks, see our article on the best headlamps.Camping gear (headlamp)
+For true budget shoppers, the Black Diamond Astro 300 stands out with a $20 price tag but a solid build from a reputable manufacturer.
+It’s easy to use and has a max lumen output of 300, which is more than enough for setting up camp or cooking dinner.
+We wish the Astro had a softer red-light option for use at night, and we do like how many modern headlamps recharge via USB—you'll need to spend up for the $40 Astro 300-R for that capability.
+Still, you'd be hard-pressed to find a higher-quality headlamp at this price point.

-You can get a lot of things for $433, including a domestic airline ticket, a night or two in a nice hotel, or a half a month’s worth of rent in some places.
-And as it turns out, $433 can also buy you most things you need for endless weekends of summer camping, which is as long-lasting an investment as they come.
-Plus, if you’re buying for two, bear in mind that many of these items are made to share—including the camp stove, cooler, and tent.
-Do the math, and this means that you and your loved one (be it friend, partner, sibling, or child) can gear up for just over $600.
-Considering that some tents alone cost just as much (if not more), that’s a steal.
+You can get a lot of things for $539, including a domestic airline ticket, a couple nights in a nice hotel, or a half a month’s worth of rent in some places.
+And as it turns out, $539 can also buy you most things you need for endless weekends of summer camping, which is as long-lasting an investment as they come.
+Plus, if you’re buying for two, bear in mind that many of these items are made to share—including the tent, camp stove, and cooler.

 Gear Category MSRP Sale Price*

-Coleman Oversized Quad Chair w/ Cooler Camping chair $40 $40
+Coleman Cooler Quad Chair Camping chair $45 $45

-*Sale prices are based on Amazon search at time of publication
+*Editor's note: Sale prices are based on Amazon search at time of publication.

 Where to Find Deals on Camping Gear

-We always encourage you to support your local retailer first and foremost, but if you’re hunting for deals it can be a good idea to shop around.
-For outdoor gear, we are big fans of REI Co-op, which offers free shipping on orders or $50 or more and easy returns.
-Plus, REI has a number of significant sales throughout the year where you can find savings of 20 percent or more on nearly their entire inventory.
-Keep in mind that if you shop at REI, it pays to become a member (with a one-time-fee of a $30) in order to access these sales and receive your yearly dividend (up to 10 percent back on REI purchases).
+We always encourage you to support your local retailer first and foremost, but if you’re hunting for deals, it can be a good idea to shop around.
+For outdoor gear, we're big fans of REI Co-op, which offers free shipping on orders $60 or more (members receive free shipping regardless of the total) and easy returns.
+Plus, REI has a number of notable sales throughout the year where you can find significant savings on much of their inventory.
+Keep in mind that if you shop at REI, it pays to become a member (with a one-time-fee of a $30) in order to access these sales and receive your yearly dividend (up to 10% back on REI purchases), among other benefits.
 Of course, Amazon is another easy and popular place to shop online, with nearly constant sales and a great selection of budget and off-brand products.
-Camping gear (lighting stove at camp)

 Where We Draw the Line: Cheap Not Junk

 The gear we’ve compiled on this list might be on the cheaper end of the spectrum, but it’s certainly not junk.
 Saving money doesn’t need to mean sacrificing performance and durability, and we feel strongly about purchasing gear that won’t end up in the landfill after one use.
 Our biggest recommendation: Do yourselves a favor and buy goods that will last.
-On the other end of the spectrum, not everyone needs top-of-the-line equipment, especially casual campers who get out just a few times a year.
+At the same time, not everyone needs top-of-the-line equipment, especially casual campers who get out just a few times a year.
 With our recommendations here, we hope to help you find that nice middle ground of quality and price.
+And if you'd like to see what spending up can get you, check out our article on the best camping gear, which covers all of our top picks for 2024.

 See Our Camping Gear Reviews